taranis-ai/taranis.ai/content/en/docs/admin/settings.md

 ## Default Collector Interval

 This value is used for `REFRESH_INTERVAL` for all collectors (OSINT Sources) when this field is left unset individually for all collectors.
-The syntax is the same as `REFRESH_INTERVAL` in [bot's settings](/docs/admin/bots/#bots-settings).
+The syntax is the same as `REFRESH_INTERVAL` in [bot settings](/docs/admin/bots/#common-settings).

 ## Export options